-Pro tip: If you don’t know how to smartly interlink to your posts (it’s harder to do interlinking especially when you’ve too many contents on your site), start using Yoast SEO premium version as it recommends you highly relevant internal links while creating a blog post.
-You can read our Yoast SEO free vs premium review to know more details about it.
+Pro tip: If you don’t know how to smartly interlink to your posts (it’s harder to do interlinking especially when you’ve too much content on your site), start using Rank Math SEO plugin as it recommends highly relevant internal links while creating a blog post.
+You can read our Rank Math SEO review to know more details about it.

-Important Things to Remember While Creating Silo Structure for SEO
+Important Things to Remember While Creating Silos for SEO

 Here are few important things you need to remember while siloing your website contents to improve your overall SEO.

-Don’t create posts that don’t match with your Silos: The #1 big mistake most people make after creating a Silo structure for their site they publish new topic or blog post ideas which are completely irrelevant to the categories (or silos) they created on their site.
+Don’t create posts that don’t match with your Silos: The #1 big mistake most people make after creating a Silo for their site they publish new topics or blog post ideas that are completely irrelevant to the categories (or silos) they created on their site.

 If you really have to create new blog posts or new topics on new silos, make sure to create a new category and publish them under that category.

-Focus on content quality and relevancy: SEO is changing almost every single year but there are two things which are growing more in popularity and they are “content quality” and “relevancy”.
+Focus on content quality and relevancy: SEO is changing almost every single year but there are two things that are growing more in popularity and they are “content quality” and “relevancy”.